Tenskwatawa: Death and legacy

 Tenskwatawa died in November 1836 at his cabin, a site in present-day Kansas City's Argentine district.
 The White Feather Spring historical marker, erected in 1978, denotes the approximate location of his gravesite in Kansas City, which remained unmarked for decades.
 Tenskwatawa's legacy was a mix of successes and failures.
 While he became a powerful spiritual leader with hundreds of followers in the first decade of the 19th century, his success in that effort only lasted about six years.
 The Prophet transformed himself from a hapless, alcoholic youth filled with failures into an influential religious leader.
 Tenskwatawa preached unity and helped to improve the morale of his people by encouraging them to pursue traditional ways.
-He also remained resolute in his rejection from his family and the of United States authority and acculturation to the Euro-American way of life.
+He also remained resolute in his rejection from his family and of the United States authority and acculturation to the Euro-American way of life.
 After the defeat of his people at the Battle of Tippecanoe, the Prophet spent the remainder of his life trying to regain some of his previous political power.
 Tenskwatawa and Tecumseh along with their followers were not successful in achieving the long-term results they wanted.
 They lost a difficult and violent struggle that deprived them of their lands in the Northwest Territory, largely because of the relentlessness and large-scale efforts of the United States, but their defiance was a noble effort.

 Because most white Americans of his era were unfamiliar with Native American culture, they did not understand the Prophet's religious movement.
 Since his death in 1836, the Prophet has been relegated to a secondary role.
 Those who knew Tenskwatawa after 1825, when he no longer had his previous influence as a religious leader, described him as a "shallow opportunist."
 However, it was Tenskwatawa, not Tecumseh, who provided the spiritual foundation for the Indian resistance movement in the Midwest in the years immediately preceding the War of 1812.
 In the Indiana Territory, the violence that erupted between the U.S. and the pan-Indian alliance that Tenskwatawa and Tecumseh established at Prophetstown led to the relocation of territorial capital from Vincennes to Corydon, Indiana.
 In addition, U.S. efforts to remove Indian inhabitants from the Indiana Territory increased after the War of 1812 and led to their forced removal to reservations in the trans-Mississippi west.